skvortsovden/skvortsovden.github.io/pages/music.md

 Here are some of my favorite songs and albums.
 I will update this list from time to time.

+## The Stone Roses - Fools Gold

+> I heard this song in one of the episodes of Black Mirror.
+It's from the late '90s.
+I like how the guitar sounds here.

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2mv6GY70UsHiTCGQZ4JfgC?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 ## The Lazy Jesus - Grunt

 > The Lazy Jesus is a Ukrainian sound producer, DJ and musician.